 Perseverance and prototypes

 When his heat-pump prototype shot a stream of water across the room, Lonnie Johnson realized the technology could create a super-powered water gun.
-Getting the toy to market, however, would take years.
+Getting the toy to market, however, would take nearly a decade.

 15 min read